apache/infrastructure-website/content/pages/services.md

 <h4 id="issue-tracking">Issue tracking and feature requests<a class="headerlink" href="#issue-tracking" title="Permanent link">&para;</a></h4>

 Projects can use either of these bug-tracking and feature request tools:

 * <a href="https://issues.apache.org/jira" target="_blank">Jira</a>
 * <a href="https://bz.apache.org/bugzilla/" target="_blank">Bugzilla</a>

+Here is how to [request a bug and issue tracker for your project](request-bug-tracker.html).

 For historical reasons, some projects have their own instances of Jira or Bugzilla.
 See <a href="https://issues.apache.org/" target="_blank">issues.apache.org</a> for a list.